-Housing Properties that transferred from Blaenau Gwent County Borough Council are restated on a deemed historic cost basis for freehold land and buildings.
+Housing Properties acquired in 2010 are restated on a deemed historic cost basis for freehold land and buildings.
 Housing Properties are then depreciated with the exception of freehold land which is held as a separate fixed asset.
-Historic cost for capital works undertaken since the point of transfer is included at historic cost less depreciation.
+Historic cost for capital works undertaken since 2010 is included at historic cost less depreciation.